 Snow fell off and on yesterday and today school is closed.
-I stayed till 7pm last night, watching the roads to ensure the snow didn’t start sticking before I went home.
+I stayed till 7pm last night, watching the roads on the internet to ensure the snow didn’t start sticking before I went home.
 On Wednesday evenings I stay with a math teacher to keep the Library open for kids who need help, are retaking tests, or who need computer access.
 When I packed up for home I lugged the tests I needed to score home but left an eight-inch stack of essays in my room.
 I’ll get to them this weekend and adjust the due date for the other essay that students were supposed to hand in tomorrow.
 But today is a snow day, and I'm loving it.

 I love my job.
 I say that all the time and it’s true.
 I’m good at it and I still have a measure of autonomy in my classroom.
 I can be creative and innovative and my administration actually appreciates me for doing it (I think).
 I’ve gone gray in this profession.
 I love my job.
 I’m proud of the work I do.

 Many of my former students have become teachers or are thinking of becoming teachers.
 And I love them for that too, but it also makes me want to cry, because teachers are not in the same position they were when I was young, or even when I entered the profession.

 Ten reasons you don’t want to become a teacher:

 10. The pay is less than you think.
 I read on Facebook that if you want “abundant wealth” you should choose the private sector.

 9. There is no longer job security.
 My school lost ten teachers last year.